bitbar/test-samples/appium/sample-scripts/csharp/README.md

 your system.

-**Note:** Instead of using *testdroid_username* and *testdroid_password* desired capabilities to identify to Testdroid Cloud you should rather use *testdroid_apiKey*.
-Your personal apiKey is found in cloud.testdroid.com under 'My account'.
+**Note:** Instead of using *testdroid_username* and *testdroid_password* desired capabilities to identify to Bitbar Cloud you should rather use *testdroid_apiKey*.
+Your personal apiKey is found in cloud.bitbar.com under 'My account'.

 #### Windows

 Launch the AppiumTest.sln on Visual Studio and make sure that NUnit Test Adapter is installed through the Extension Manager.
 Use Test Explorer to run the test.

 #### UNIX